WHY STUDY AT MMM?

 05. MAKING CONTACTS WITHIN THE MUSIC COMMUNITY

 Exposure to pro-musicians can be a great motivation, showing students how far hard work and dedication can take them.
 We are lucky to live in close proximity to NYC, home to the world’s finest musicians.
-Any serious institution will take full advantage of this tremendous resource, by providing their students access to the inspiring musicians who work right in their own backyard.
+Any serious school will take full advantage of this tremendous resource, by providing their students access to the inspirational musicians who work and live right in their own backyard.